plantbreeding/BrAPI-Manuscript2/manuscript.md

 G-Crunch, as a tool, couldn't feasibly exist without BrAPI.
 The support of BrAPI interfaces allows G-Crunch to use one unified request method, and adapt to the user's (BrAPI-compliant) existing network of tools.
 This lowers the barrier to entry for adoption, and makes analysis pipelines easily repeatable.

+#### ShinyBrAPPs

+Data management systems are generic and robust centralized applications, with a large community of users, long term development cycles and release plans.
+BrAPI compliance offers these systems the opportunity to add functionalities in a modular way through the development of external plugin applications that can quickly fulfill  specific needs of a group of users.
+[R-Shiny](https://shiny.posit.co/) is a R-package that opens the possibility to develop rich and productive interactive web applications to R users and developers.
+As such it allows user communities to quickly prototype and produce applications that are finely tailored to their needs, thus improving adoption and daily use of data management systems.
+The Breeding Management System (BMS) of the IBP and Gigwa are BrAPI compliant and are being widely used by breeding programs, including national breeding programs in Africa.
+CIRAD and the IBP teams have been working together as part of the [IAVAO](https://www.iavao.org/) breeders community to develop the Shiny-BrAPPs, a set of R-Shiny applications using BrAPI as a core technology for data exchange.
+These applications are connected to BMS and/or Gigwa and provide tools for specific use cases.
+So far, four applications have been developed covering the fields of trial data quality control, single trial statistical analysis, breeding decision support, and raw genotyping data visual inspection.

+ The "BMS trial data explorer" retrieves data from a single multi-location trial and displays data counts and summary boxplot for all variables measured in different studies.
+It also provides an interactive distribution plot to easily select observations that require curation and a report of candidate issues that needs to be addressed by the breeder.
+The "STABrAPP" tool is an application for single trial mixed model analysis.
+It basically provides a GUI to the [StatGen-STA](https://biometris.github.io/statgenSTA/) R package.
+The "DSBrAPP" tool is a decision support tool helping breeders to select germplasm according to their various characteristics and save this germplasm list into BMS.
+These first three apps are grouped into a single repository ([ShinyBrAPPs](https://github.com/IntegratedBreedingPlatform/ShinyBrAPPs/)) with modular code shared across applications and make use of the [brapir-v1](https://github.com/mverouden/brapir-v1) and [brapir-v2](https://github.com/mverouden/brapir-v2) R packages.
+Finally, the "[snpclust](https://github.com/jframi/snpclust)" tool enables a user to check and manually correct the clustering of fluorescence based SNP genotyping data.

 #### SCT

 <!-- Keo -->